-Before you complete Schedule A, you must determine what assets are included in the decedent's entire gross estate wherever located.
-There is no space on the form to itemize the entire gross estate.
-You need not attach a separate itemized list of the gross estate outside the U.S. unless you claim deductions on Schedule B. See the instructions for Schedule B.
+Before you complete Schedule A, you must determine what assets are included in the decedent's entire gross estate, wherever located.
+However, list on Schedule A only those assets included in the entire gross estate that are located in the U.S. (Enter the total value of assets located outside the U.S. on line 2 of Schedule B.)

-The entire gross estate wherever located is figured the same way for a nonresident alien decedent as for a U.S. citizen or resident.
+The "entire gross estate" is figured the same way for a nonresident alien decedent as for a U.S. citizen or resident.
 It consists of all property the decedent beneficially owned, wherever located, and includes the following property interests:

-(a) Generally, the full value of property the decedent owned at the time of death either as a joint tenant with right of survivorship or as a tenant by the entirety.
+(a) Generally, the full value of property the decedent owned at the time of death as a joint tenant with right of survivorship (but only half the value of property held by the decedent and surviving spouse (for estates of decedents dying after November 10, 1988, only if the surviving spouse is a U.S. citizen) either as joint tenants with right of survivorship or as tenants by the entirety).

-(b) Property the decedent and a surviving spouse owned as community property to the extent of the decedent's interest in the property under applicable State, possession, or foreign law.
+(b) Property the decedent and a surviving spouse owned as community property to the extent of the decedent's interest in the property under applicable state, possession, or foreign law.